New York BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

-If you haven't used BetMGM before but have been wanting to give it a shot, getting registered is simple.
-First, use your computer, phone, or mobile device to sign up, and ensure you have a method of payment ready to make your first deposit.
-Then just click our link and let the BetMGM site or app guide you through the registration process.
+Never used BetMGM before?
+Getting started is easy.
+To register, all you need is a computer or mobile device, plus a method of payment for your first deposit.
+Just follow our link, and the BetMGM site or app will walk you through the sign-up process.

-If you're looking to bet on a game game today but would like some help getting started, here's a quick rundown.
-Wagering on the moneyline, spread, and over/under are some of the most common ways to make bets.
-A moneyline bet means that you think one of the teams will win the game.
-Pretty simple, right?
-If you bet $10 with -110 odds and the team you picked does win, you'd get back $19.
+Looking to bet on a game but don't know where to start?
+Consider some of the most common betting types, such as the moneyline, spread, and over/under.
+A moneyline bet means that you think one of the teams will win.
+Simple as that!
+And if they do, and you bet $10 on odds of +110, you'd get $21 back.
+There isn't a moneyline for this matchup at the moment, but check back later to see if it's posted.

-While it can be a little more complicated, betting against the spread can offer a bigger payout or better chance to win in certain situations.
-If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
-But if their opponent wins by more than the spread, then they will "cover" the spread, making them the winning side of the wager.
+Although it can be a bit more complicated, betting against the point spread can offer a larger payout in certain circumstances.
+If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
+But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the correct side of the wager.

-The over/under, or total, is much simpler.
-You just pick whether the combined score of both teams in this game will be above or below 56.5 when all is said and done.
-Bet $10 on the over, with odds of -110, and you'll get $19 back if you're right!
+Seeking a simpler way to bet on a game?
+Try wagering on the over/under (or point total).
+Simply pick whether you believe the combined score of both teams at the end of the game will be higher or lower than the over/under.
+That's all there is to it.
+If you, say, bet $10 on the over (with odds of -110), you'd get back $19 if the final score is higher than the set point total.

 Games in New York Today